-[Aomori Prefecture] The station [ART STASION] is surrounded by the world of artist GOMA, and the gap between it and the exterior is amazing!
+[Aomori Prefecture] The station [ART STASION] is immersed in the world of artist GOMA, and the contrast with its exterior is astounding!

-While the world was at the mercy of the coronavirus, an art piece by artist GOMA was painted inside the Inakadate Station building on the Konan Railway Konan Line.
+while the world was being tossed about by the coronavirus, art by artist GOMA was displayed inside the Inakadate Station building of the Konan Railway Konan Line.

 In this article, we will introduce ART STATION, a train station that was suddenly transformed into art by artist GOMA in 2020